Ferroin/ahferroin7-overlay/README.md

 virtual/x86-system-meta         Same as above, just adds more which are
                                 usually standard on x86 systems, but
                                 may not be needed on others.

-And this is a list of 3rd-party stuff: app-crypt/certbot-dns-route53   Amazon Route 53 plugin for Certbot,
-                                will be removed when it finally gets added to portage. dev-python/nbt2yaml             A library and tools for converting Minecraft's NBT format to YAML www-servers/micro_httpd         Tiny inetd based HTTP/1.0 server.